Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Effective Span Dimension and Span Profile

 \subsection{Span Profile}

 The definition of ESD explicitly depends on the noise level $\sigma^2$, which distinguishes it from other complexity measures in the literature.
-The dependence on $\sigma^2$ reflects the bias-variance trade-off nature of ESD: as $\sigma^2$ decreases, more coordinates can be unbiasedly estimated while controlling the overall variance, thereby more bias is removed.
+The dependence on $\sigma^2$ reflects the bias-variance trade-off nature of ESD: as $\sigma^2$ decreases, more coordinates can be estimated unbiasedly while controlling the overall variance, thereby removing more bias.
 To focus on the alignment between a given signal $\bm{\theta}^*$ and a spectrum $\bm{\lambda}$, we examine the ESD by varying the noise level.

 \begin{definition} We define the \textit{span profile} of $\bm{\theta}^*$ w.r.t. the spectrum $\bm{\lambda}$ as $\fD_{\bm{\theta}^*, \bm{\lambda}}: \tau \mapsto d^\dagger(\tau; \bm{\theta}^*, \bm{\lambda})$. \end{definition}